WaterlinePL/simulation-cleanup-job/README.md

-# Job performing project download
+# Job performing project cleanup

-This job downloads all models related to simulation project and unzips it so that simulation may be performed.
+This job uploads selected output projects to MinIO `output` bucket and deletes all files related to simulation project from temporary volume.

 ### Important!
 In order to work properly this job requires having present a secret with credentials to S3 with fields: